 European Economic Area (EEA) citizens are free to move and work wherever they want to, within Luxembourg and other EEA member countries.

 Non-EEA workers who are legally employed in one member state and temporarily working on contract in another member state do not require a work permit for the duration of the contract.

 Receiving a work permit for foreigners, those who are not EEA citizens is difficult.
 Other non-EEA job seekers must find an employer willing to apply for a Luxembourg work permit and working visa to the immigration authorities on their behalf well in advance of the job’s starting date, while they are still in their home country.
 Technically, you are not allowed to enter Luxembourg to look for work.

-The employer must apply for the work permit with a proof that no Luxembourg or European Union citizen is able to do the job.
+The employer must apply for the work permit with proof that no Luxembourg or European Union citizen is able to do the job.
 It takes about four weeks to process the Luxembourg work permit application.
-Normally, the foreign worker will receive work permit valid only for one employer and for one year.
+Normally, the foreign worker will receive a work permit valid only for one employer and for one year.
 Such a permit needs renewing each year.

 An employee may only change employment after the new employer has obtained a Luxembourg work permit for them.

-Most employers, who are subject to heavy fines if they hire illegally, will not offer a job to a foreigner who does not possess a a valid Luxembourg work permit.
+Most employers, who are subject to heavy fines if they hire illegally, will not offer a job to a foreigner who does not possess a valid Luxembourg work permit.
 In addition, any work “on black” will never qualify you for a work permit.
 Furthermore, such unofficial employment can quite often lead to exploitative working conditions.
 If you are caught, you can be hit with hefty fines or even barred from the country.

 Many health and technical professions in Luxembourg are regulated, meaning you have to register with the appropriate body prior to working legally.